-This manual provides a concise summary of the features available in the $TruCluster^{TM}$ Server Version 5.1 product.
+This manual provides a concise summary of the features that are available in the TruClusterTM Server Version 5.1A product.

-Note The information in this manual does not supersede that found in the TruCluster Server Software Product Description (SPD), which is the definitive legal description of this product.
+The information in this manual does not supersede that found in the TruCluster Server Software Product Description (SPD), which contains the authoritative description of this product.
 See the SPD for the latest product information.